 The Mediterranean Gardener

-We’re delighted to have teamed up with Michael, The Mediterranean Gardener on Instagram and TikTok, this year, as he’ll be testing Hozelock products throughout the season.
-We recently caught up with Michael to find out his top-tips for creating a Mediterranean-inspired garden and how to embrace drought resistant plants.
+We teamed up with Michael, The Mediterranean Gardener on Instagram and TikTok, earlier this year, as he tested and shared his favourite Hozelock products.
+As the year draws to a close, we caught up with Michael again to find out his top tips for winter garden care and how to look after your watering equipment.